 Remember if you or someone else is in immediate danger call 999.

-There are a range of organisations who can offer immediate support with your mental health:
+There are a range of organisations that can offer immediate support for your mental health:

 - NHS 24: 111 (open 365 days a year, 24 hours a day)